libplctag/libplctag/README.md

 The library uses opaque pointers with accessor functions.
 There are only a few functions in the API.

-These functions operation on all types of tags:
+These functions operation on all types of tags (version 1.5 shown):

 ```c
     plc_tag plc_tag_create(const char *attrib_str);